 is found within a mandatory metadata chunk for PDF/A Identification:

-In its Frequently Asked Questions (FAQs) about Transferring Permanent Records in PDF/A-1 to NARA the U.S. National Archives provides guidance on image quality when creating PDF/A files by scanning page images.
+In NARA 2014-04: Appendix A, Revised Format Guidance for the Transfer of Permanent Electronic Records – Tables of File Formats: 4.2 Scanned Text, the U.S. National Archives provides guidance on image quality when creating PDF/A files by scanning page images.
 Such guidelines improve visual legibility.
-However, the effectiveness of optical character recognition depends heavily on the condition of the original document and the degree to which it employs small print, special fonts and complex layout.
+However, the effectiveness of optical character recognition also depends heavily on the condition of the original document and the degree to which it employs small print, special fonts and complex layout.
 For documents that originate in electronic form and are primarily textual, it is almost always preferable to convert to PDF/A using a workflow that does not rely on printing and scanning (or an equivalent process using an intermediate raster image).